Van Buren Street Bridge: Details

 The bridge was the first bridge across the Willamette River at Corvallis.
-Carrying one lane of traffic eastbound, it connects Benton County on the west to Linn County on the east side of the Willamette.
-It carries Oregon Route 34 out of downtown Corvallis, with the Harrison Street Bridge to the north carrying OR 34 into downtown.
-The single lane creates traffic problems at the evening rush hour with three lanes of the highway narrowing to one lane to cross the bridge.
+Carrying one lane of traffic eastbound, it connected Benton County on the west to Linn County on the east side of the Willamette.
+It carried Oregon Route 34 out of downtown Corvallis, with the Harrison Street Bridge to the north carrying OR 34 into downtown.
+The single lane created traffic problems at the evening rush hour with three lanes of the highway narrowing to one lane to cross the bridge.

 A swing bridge, its main 249 ft-span could swivel on its axis and open to allow river traffic to pass.
-This is accomplished by using a turn key placed into the turning bolt and rotating the bolt.
+This was accomplished by using a turn key placed into the turning bolt and rotating the bolt.
 Six people would rotate the key using a 17 ft long wood rod that combined resemble a corkscrew.
 This would turn the 24 ft wide gear that had 300 teeth along its circumference and the span would spin along 42 rollers constructed of steel.
 The operators could use two gears, one opened the span in 150 revolutions, while the other completed the job in 50 revolutions.
 When opened it provided 102 ft of clearance on either side of the bridge.

-Van Buren Street Bridge is the last movable-span truss bridge constructed by the pin connection method located on the West Coast.
+Van Buren Street Bridge was the last movable-span truss bridge constructed by the pin connection method located on the West Coast.
 Pins were used to connect the trusses, but the technique was abandoned after rivets came into usage.
-The bridge is also one of only two swing style bridges left in Oregon used for vehicle traffic, and is the third oldest bridge across the Willamette after the Steel and Hawthorne bridges in Portland.
+The bridge was also one of only two swing style bridges left in Oregon used for vehicle traffic, and was the third oldest bridge across the Willamette after the Steel and Hawthorne bridges in Portland.